I Got Stoned in Manhattan to Celebrate the New “No Arrest” Cannabis PolicyDavid BienenstockAugust 14, 2018

 Next, I visited the statue of former New York City Mayor Fiorello Laguardia.
 In 1944, in direct response to a virulent case of Reefer Madness then sweeping the country, he released the findings of a blue-ribbon panel he’d commissioned to study cannabis.

-, which boasted the endorsement of the prestigious New York Academy of Medicine, concluded, incontrovertibly, that cannabis is a safe and effective medicine, its supposed harms had been greatly exaggerated by the media and politicians, and recently implemented federal laws against the plant were dangerously misguided.
+The landmark report, which boasted the endorsement of the prestigious New York Academy of Medicine, concluded, incontrovertibly, that cannabis is a safe and effective medicine, its supposed harms had been greatly exaggerated by the media and politicians, and recently implemented federal laws against the plant were dangerously misguided.

 I hope that when the new New York State legalization bill is written, it will be named after Mayor Laguardia.
 Until then, you can go say “high” to him, like I did, on Laguardia Place between Bleecker Street and West 3rd.